To work in Alberta, a floorcovering installer must be ONE of the following:

 Floorcovering installer apprentices may take the interprovincial exam in the final period of their apprenticeship training to earn a Red Seal (certification recognized in most parts of Canada).

-Technical training is arranged by Alberta Apprenticeship and Industry Training.
+Classroom instruction is arranged by Alberta Apprenticeship and Industry Training.
 For more information, see the Apprenticeship Training Catalogue.